chukfinley/makemkv-deb/README.md

-# makemkv-deb
+# makemkv-beta-deb
-Debian package for makemkv
+Debian package for makemkv, created with checkinstall